 **To create the passion fruit pulp, halve passion fruits and scrape the all the pulp, seeds and juice into a sieve over a bowl.
 Rub the pulp through the sieve, discard the seeds.

-Make the filling: place the lemon zest, juice, passion fruit puree, sugar, eggs and egg yolks into a large roomy saucepan.
+Make the filling: place the lemon zest, lemon juice, passion fruit puree, sugar, eggs and egg yolks into a large roomy saucepan.
 Over a very low heat, incorporate all the ingredients - you will find a whisk is best for this.
 Continue to whisk until the sugar has dissolved.
 Do not rush this process: or you’ will scramble the eggs.
 Before you know it, the mixture will begin to thicken.
 It is ready when thick enough to coat the back of a wooden spoon.

 Remove the pan from the heat and place to one side.
 From time to time whisk the mixture as it cools down.
 Once cooled, stir in the softened butter.
 Do not add too soon or the butter will simply melt making the tart greasy.